“Magari” in Italian

-We use magari with either the congiuntivo imperfetto or the congiuntivo trapassato when we wish for something.
+We use magari with either congiuntivo imperfetto or congiuntivo trapassato to express that we wish or hope something.
+Let me show you two possible scenarios:

 - Magari + congiuntivo imperfetto: to express a wish in the present.